The Rise of the Athlete YouTube Series: Part One

 Part One: Long-form YouTube storytelling and why it is redefining athlete-led brand growth

-Over the last two years, we have been deeply embedded in one of the most ambitious athlete YouTube series we have ever created.
+Over the last two years, we’ve created one of our most ambitious athlete YouTube series.

 N1NO Beyond series followed the final 18 months of the career of the GOAT of mountain biking.
 The final episode dropped recently, currently sitting at 1.2m views.

-It is consistently referenced by clients, partners and collaborators as a standout piece of work.
-Not simply because of the athlete involved or the view counts it delivered, but because it represents something many brands are now trying to unlock.
-Depth.
-Longevity.
-And genuine audience connection through YouTube.
+It is consistently referenced by clients, partners and collaborators as a standout piece of work, not simply because of the athlete involved or the view counts, but because it represents something that many brands are trying to unlock: depth, longevity, and genuine audience connection through YouTube.

-At Cut Media, N1NO Beyond was not just a project.
-It was a front-row seat to a wider shift happening across sport, media and brand storytelling.
-A shift towards long-form, episodic content.
-Towards athletes as narrative anchors.
-And towards YouTube as the place where those stories can live properly.
+N1NO Beyond has been our front-row seat to a wider shift across sport, media and brand storytelling; a shift towards long-form episodic content, towards athletes as narrative anchors, and towards YouTube as the place where those stories can thrive.

 Real access.
 We were lucky to be present for the most important moments.
 Together with friends and family Nino posts his retirement announcement to the world.

-When viewers choose to watch, they are far more receptive to nuance, complexity and emotional depth.
+When viewers choose to watch, they are open to nuance, complexity and emotional depth.
 They are willing to spend time, provided the story earns it.
-Then they keep coming back too
+And when it does, they return.

 YouTube series continually builds engagement over time.
 We continually saw more and more emotional investment through sentiments in the comments.